NON-STATE ACTORS IN EDUCATION

 Quality of teaching and learning

-Curriculum and education standards: The Education Law (2016) set the mandatory guidelines and subjects for every school to follow, including private schools.
-However, the curriculum at private schools may include additional complementary curriculums such as the US and UK curriculum and Montessori curriculum.
-The Education Regulations (2017) dictates that the Education Council must approve all information related to programmes and curriculum.
+Curriculum and education standards: The 2016 Education Law sets the mandatory subjects that all schools (including private schools) must follow.
+However, private schools may include additional complementary curricula, such as Montessori.
+According to the 2017 Education Regulations, the Education Council must approve all school programmes and curricula.

-Textbooks and learning materials: Private schools are allowed to choose their textbooks and materials according to their academic structure and curriculum.
+Textbooks and learning materials: Private schools may choose their own textbooks and learning materials according to their academic structure and curriculum.

-Teaching profession: For teachers to be employed at any school (public and private), they must be registered in the teacher’s registry at the MEYSAL and comply with the academic requirements according to the education level.
+Teaching profession: For teachers to be employed at any school (public or private), they must be registered in the teacher’s registry under the MEYSAL and comply with the academic requirements according to the education level they teach.

-Corporal punishment: The 2016 Education Law enacts that corporal punishment and acts that are cruel, inhumane, or degrading to students are prohibited in an educational institution.
+Corporal punishment: According to the 2016 Education Law, corporal punishment acts that are "cruel, inhumane, or degrading" to students are prohibited in any educational institution.
 Every school must establish a Behaviour Policy that includes the disciplinary penalties to be applied and the procedures for enforcing the penalties.

-Other safety measures and COVID-19: The Government provided grants for private schools based on the needs and applications to assist in the impact of Covid-19.
-It also issued a comprehensive guideline for schools to responds to the need emerged during the pandemic and beyond.
+Other safety measures and COVID-19: The Government provided grants to private schools based on identified needs during Covid-19.
+A comprehensive guideline was additionally issued for schools to respond to any need during the pandemic and beyond.

 Equitable access